 Students entering 6th grade and above with no previous Latin exposure are required to participate in Latin Summer Camp prior to the start of school.
 Choose either date/location according to your family's summer schedule:

 SUMMER OF 2021 DATES: Session 1: the week of June 7, hosted at the Flower Mound Campus Session 2: the week of June 28, hosted at the Dallas Campus Session 3: the week of July 19, hosted at the Collin County Campus

 If your child has studied Latin, arrangements can be made for a placement test by contacting the school office.

 Because of the collaborative nature of CDA's model, orientations are mandatory; this ensures the best possible start to our educational partnership.
 Orientations typically are scheduled the week prior to the first day of school and at least one parent must attend.
 At the logic and rhetoric school levels (grades 5-12), students often participate as well.
 Please consult the campus calendar for specific dates/times and watch for email announcements from your school principal.

 As Director of Admissions, Barbara Rogers oversees new student admissions for all CDA campuses and supports reenrollment at the district level.
-Drawing upon her experience as a homeschooling parent and former college admissions counselor, Barbara has been shepherding new students into the fold of CDA since 2001 and assumed the role of Admission Director in 2006.
+Drawing upon her experience as a homeschooling parent and former college admissions counselor, Barbara has been shepherding new students into the fold of CDA since 2001 and assumed the role of admissions director in 2006.

 The Rogers’ family aspired to homeschool classically and turned to CDA for a stronger foundation when the academy opened its doors in 1999.
 With first-hand knowledge of the school’s Christian, classical, and collaborative program from the grammar through logic to rhetoric stages of learning, Barbara is passionate about helping families embrace CDA’s model.
 She enthusiastically affirms the investment of time, talent, and treasure is quite worth it!